-- the balance sheet as at 31 December 2015: - the profit and loss account and the statement of comprehensive income for the year then ended; - the statement of changes in equity for the year ended; and - the notes to the financial statements, which include a summary of significant accounting policies and other explanatory information.
+- the balance sheet as at 31 December 2016; - the profit and loss account and the statement of comprehensive income for the year then ended; - the statement of changes in equity for the year then ended; and - the notes to the financial statements, which include a summary of significant accounting policies and other explanatory information.

-The financial reporting framework that has been applied in the preparation of the financial statements is applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice), including Financial Reporting Standard 102 (FRS 102), the Financial Reporting Standard Applicable in the United Kingdom.
+The financial reporting framework that has been applied in the preparation of the financial statements is (United Kingdom Accounting Standards, comprising FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland", and applicable law (United Kingdom Generally Accepted Accounting Practice).